Families confront horror after 11 babies die in Senegal hospital fire | Health

 Tivaouane, located about 120 km (75 miles) east of the capital Dakar, is a busy road transport hub and holy city that attracts Muslim pilgrims from all over the west African country.
 Diali Kaba, whose two-week-old daughter was in the neonatal ward, was awoken early on Thursday by her mother, who had heard news of the fire.

 The two women rushed to the hospital together and Kaba was allowed in to find out if her child was among the victims, while her mother waited anxiously outside.
 A few minutes later, Kaba emerged in tears.
 Her baby girl was among the dead.
 The two women embraced, both weeping, until Kaba was helped into a car and driven home to grieve.
-(Additional reporting by Diadie Ba; Writing by Estelle Shirbon; Editing by Frank Jack Daniel)
+(Additional reporting by Diadie Ba; Writing by Estelle Shirbon; Editing by Frank Jack Daniel and Bernadette Baum)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)